marcus-k/home-page/README.md

 ## Web Link Config

-Each link entry in `/public/js/config.js` has two attributes: the column name and a list of web links.
+Each entry in `/public/js/config.js` has two attributes: the column name and a list of web links.
 ```
 {
     name: "Admin",